Kids are like a metaphor for life: they're wonderful and interesting and challenging and

 So what makes this such an awful mess to have to deal with?
 It's twofold.
 One, your child will always yell at you for disrupting their creation, even if they haven't played with it for days.
 Two, you are going to step (or worse, kneel) on a Lego at some point.

-Potty training will break you, mentally and spiritually.
+Potty Training Face it: potty training will break you.
+Shutterstock Potty training will break you, mentally and spiritually.
 You will never be the same again.
 There will be urine everywhere.
 At a certain point, you will wonder if you should even bother cleaning it because what's even the point?
 You will (of course), but you will do this so frequently that by the time your child is potty trained you will take no real pleasure from it.
+Dirty Socks

 To whoever invented slime, on behalf of millions of parents everywhere who once had a really nice rug (or bed sheets or couch or literally any textile at all) and now don't: from the bottom of my heart, I want you to know you're a monster and we all hate you.